StevenBlack/vocab/million-dollar-words.md

 ### prima facie
 A Latin term for self-evident or apparent.
 Getting caught with your hand in the cookie jar is prima facie evidence of theft.
-It's pronounced PREE-MA FASH-EE.

 ### primer